This is an archive page that is no longer being updated. It may contain outdated information and links may no longer

 What we are seeing today is a growing recognition that our approach to dealing with convicted criminals is simply too costly.
 Not only is the price too high, but the benefits are too low.
 The states now spend an estimated $50 billion on corrections annually, and the growth of these outlays over the past 20 years has outpaced budget increases for nearly all other essential government services, including transportation, higher education, and public assistance.
 California, where I was involved in the corrections system in various capacities under reform-minded governor Arnold Schwarzenegger, pours 10 percent of its massive state budget into correctional facilities.
 Between 1985 and 2005, it built 21 new prisons — more than one a year.
-The state's prison population surged, and so did costs: The state spent nearly $10 billion on corrections last year, or about $50,000 per prisoner.
+The state's prison population surged, and so did costs: The state spent nearly $10 billion on corrections last year, or about $50,000 per incarcerated person.
 (The national average is $23,000.)
 Now that California is grappling with a budget crisis, it is clear that it cannot continue on this course.
 The evidence for the rest of the country may be less dramatic, but it is no less clear.

 These vast sums are not buying as much as many people think.
 Mass imprisonment has helped reduce crime rates, but most specialists agree that the effects have been considerably smaller than proponents claim and that we are now well past the point of diminishing returns.
 Confinement behind bars accounted for at most about a quarter of the substantial decline in crime that occurred during the 1990s (mainly, most researchers believe, by preventing incarcerated persons from committing fresh crimes against the general public rather than by promoting a deterrent effect).